This post will help you to know the goat kidding signs.

 The vulva is the entrance to the goat’s vagina.
 It is found under the tail and below the anus.
 Usually, the vulva is small and tight, hardly noticeable at all.

-Again, not all goats will have this sign but many will.
-Know your goats from day one so it is easier for you to see any changes that may alert kidding is coming soon.
+Again, not all goats will have this sign, but many of them will.
+Know your goats from day one, so it is easier for you to see any changes that may alert you that kidding is coming soon.

 Sign #4 Babies Drop

-Ninja tip: It is important as time goes on that you watch your herd constantly for any changes in their bodies.
-I suggest taking monthly or even weekly pictures beginning at the time of breeding up until kidding begins.
+It is important as time goes on you continually watch your herd consistently for any changes to their bodies.
+I suggest taking pictures with your phone from the beginning at the time of breeding up until kidding.
 This was a lifesaver for me when I first began breeding my goats.
-When your girls grow slowly sometimes those changes are hard to catch.
-With just a few photographs you will know for sure when bellies grow, babies drop, and lady parts get puffy.

 Goat Kidding Signs – The Next Stage

-It just amazes me how the maternal instinct will kick in even for first-time fresheners (AKA first time goat mamas).
+It amazes me how the maternal instinct will kick in even for first-time fresheners (AKA first-time goat mamas).
 During the last few weeks, your goat may begin nibbling at her belly or singing in a low hum.
-This is mama’s way of talking to her kids.
+This is Mama’s way of talking to her kids.

 Sign #6 Tail Ligaments are Completely Gone